• Skip to primary navigation

 Print Pin

-A traditional style of salted caramel with a base of caramelised sugar and a touch of salt!
+A traditional style salted caramel with a base of caramelised sugar and a touch of salt.

 Keyword best chocolate and salted caramel layered dessert, caramel sauce from scratch, caramel sauce from scratch nz, Caramelised sugar caramel recipe, Caramelised sugar caramel recipe nz, chocolate and salted caramel recipes, easy homemade caramel, easy homemade caramel nz, easy homemade caramel recipe, easy homemade caramel recipe nz, homemade salted caramel, homemade salted caramel nz, homemade salted caramel recipe, homemade salted caramel recipe nz, maori, maori baking, maori food, maori kai, maori recipes, salted caramel sauce from scratch, salted caramel sauce from scratch nz, te reo, te reo baking, te reo Māori, te reo maori baking